Non-Splitting Coflow Scheduling with Provable Guarantees in Heterogeneous Parallel Networks: Notation and Preliminaries

-Coflow is defined as a collection of independent data flows, where the overall completion time is determined by the time it takes for the final flow within the collection to complete.
-Let $D^{(k)}=\left(d_{i,j,k}\right)_{i,j=1}^{N}$ represent the demand matrix for coflow $k$.
-Here, $d_{i,j,k}$ indicates the size of the flow transmitted from input $i$ to output $j$ within coflow $k$.
-The speed of the network core is normalized, assuming that $\frac{d_{ijk}}{s_{max}}\geq 1$ for all flows.
-Each flow is identified by a triple $(i, j, k)$, where $i \in \mathcal{I}$, $j \in \mathcal{J}$, and $k\in \mathcal{K}$.
-Additionally, it is assumed that the flows consist of discrete integer units of data.
-For simplicity, we assume that all flows within the coflow start simultaneously, as indicated in the work by Qiu \textit{et al.}~\cite{Qiu2015}.
+A coflow consists of a collection of independent data flows whose overall completion time is determined by the last finishing flow.
+Let $D^{(k)}=\left(d_{ijk}\right)_{i,j=1}^{N}$ represent the demand matrix for coflow $k$, where $d_{ijk}$ denotes the volume of data to be transmitted from input port $i$ to output port $j$.
+Each flow is identified by a tuple $(i, j, k)$ with $i \in \mathcal{I}$, $j \in \mathcal{J}$, and $k\in \mathcal{K}$, and is assumed to consist of discrete integer data units.
+Following~\cite{Qiu2015}, we assume that all constituent flows within a coflow are released simultaneously.